Can you sell a mobile home without land?

 Mobile homes are often located in manufactured home communities or on leased property.
 In these situations, the home itself is sold, while the land remains owned by the park or property owner.
 The buyer purchases the structure, not the lot underneath it.

 Selling a mobile home without land is most common when the home is located in a mobile home park.
 In these cases, the buyer must usually be approved by the park before the sale can be completed.
+Many homeowners ask, can you sell a mobile home without land, and the answer depends on the home’s location and title status.
 Park approval helps ensure that new residents meet community standards and can afford the monthly lot rent.

 Approval requirements vary by park but often include: